Creative music should challenge us, make us think and move us forward. Music can make one’s life better and fuller, one of life’s greatest pleasures.

 An Absolute Necessity.

-karl ackermann review of my ancestors double cd:
+karl ackermann. review of royal’s ancestors double cd:

 CD/LP Review | Published: April 4, 2010